NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Change to hit direction
     - Turns around the opponent on backturned
 - 2B(B) made a mid (TODO: Was this reverted to high?)
+- 2A
-- 2A has high crush
+    - Has high crush
+    - Does not “float” anymore
+    - Last two frames of the move cannot do B follow up
 - 2A(A) "lands" at startup
+- 2AAB-4-4-4 string removed
 - 2BBA(B) hitbox disappears three frames sooner
 - 6B staggers
 - 6B(B) has one more frame of hitbox